How temperature and humidity sensors save restaurants money

 For instance, some temperature sensors need to embed wires into the infrastructure of the building to function effectively.
 Recent innovations have brought WiFi and Bluetooth sensors to market, but the signals can be unreliable in walk-ins or freezers.

 At Therma, we’re proud to offer the first sensor solution designed with restaurants in mind.
-Our sensors are wireless and use long-range radio (LoRaWAN) rather than Bluetooth, allowing them to send, record, and measure data everywhere from the front to the back of the house.
+Our technology is wireless and uses long-range radio, or LoRa sensors rather than Bluetooth or WiFi temperature sensors, allowing them to send, record, and measure data everywhere from the front to the back of the house.

 One franchise that saw benefits from temperature and humidity sensors is Eggs Up Grill.
 Based in the Southern US, Eggs Up Grill is in the heart of hurricane country.
 Their locations are prone to power outages in the summer and fall.
 Looking for solutions, owner Marc Cotone implemented Therma and found it simple to install and immediately useful.